DaffCoding/Kata-Code-Solutions/Completed Kata's/ReadMe.md

 # Completed Kata's Battles

-The titles are in a YYYY-MM format
+The Folders are in a YYYY-MM format